BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 ![SPA Navigation Graph](spa_views.png)

+### SPA Authentication

+For registering, the SPA sends a request to the API to create a player with a name and email.
+The API returns a token that is stored in the browser's session storage.

+For logging in, the SPA sends a request to the API to get the player details by token.
+The API returns the player details (email, name, id) and a token cookie if the token is valid.

+For logging out, the SPA sends a request to the API to erase the token cookie.

 ## Critical Evaluation

-As of the moment this report was written, the application is able to create, search, and add players to games and sessions.

-No major defects were detected as of the time of writing this report, but some improvements can be made in the future:
+No major defects were detected as of the time of writing this report.

+In the next phase of the project, we plan to refactor the authentication approach to use passwords instead of tokens, and to implement the remaining features of the application.

-The currently planned changes are to increase the API test coverage with more edge cases, and improve the project documentation at the code level.
+We also plan to increase test coverage by adding more unit tests to the application.